djhmateer/djhmateer.github.io/_posts/2024-06-15-feature phones.md

 - will start carrrying cash
 - reception in my house is terrrible and demo sim cards not arrived yet.

 ## TODO

-explore different networks - which is better for my house/village

-is there wifi calling on any device?
+Is there wifi calling on any feature phone device?

 should I try the number clone strategy from Vodaphone? so then I can answer calls on my smart phone at home

-can I take off icons?

-can I put on snake or free games?

-try putting music on it - need a micro usb up to 32GB

-try headphones for music?

-try browser (!) ahhh hope not

-try bluetooth

-try radio

 ## Which one to try?